Sailesh-Singh/Cloud-Practitioner/Introduction to Cloud 101/AWS Core Services Lab/LAB5: Creating a Virtual Private Cloud /README.md

     +   Choose Save

  Though this subnet is named  Public Subnet , it is not yet public.
 A public subnet must have an internet gateway, which you attach in the next task.

+ #####  Create a private subnet